No Products in the Cart

 Although scientists are calling for more research into cannabis and its effect, the research in the past has already produced astounding results.
 The study of cannabis and cannabinoids has lead to the discovery of an entire system of the body: the endocannabinoid system.

 The endocannabinoid system runs throughout the entire body.
 It helps the body maintain homeostasis, or the state of being balanced.
-If this seems like a broad definition, it is - the endocannabinoid system plays a role in the following functions:
+If this seems like a broad definition, it is - the endocannabinoid system plays a role in many physical and mental elements of the body.

 Research suggests that the endocannabinoid system is what’s behind the “runner’s high” sensation.